 WordPress uses this account to connect to the database and read and write information.
 You will never use this account to log into WordPress.
-We create that account in a minute.
+It is a database account.

 Ready but not done yet

 Technically, you now installed WordPress with all dependencies and made a connection between WordPress and the database.
-You can find the WordPress files in the /web/wordpress folder.
+You can find the WordPress files in the /web/wordpress folder (DSM 6) or the /web_packages/wordpress folder (DSM 7).
 But the WordPress website does not yet exist.